Matupi Township

-Matupi Township (မတူပီမြို့နယ်; also Madupi Township) is a township of Matupi District in the Chin State of Burma (Myanmar).
+Matupi Township (မတူပီမြို့နယ်; also batupui Township) is a township of Matupi District in the Chin State of Burma (Myanmar).
 Matupi is the administrative center for the township.

 Geography

 Location

-The Matupi township is located within the western part of Myanmar.
+The Matupi township is located in western Myanmar.
 The town is situated between latitudes 21.36'57.93 north and longitude 93.26'21.09 east.
-Matupi township is bordered on all sides: to the east by the Magwe division; to the south by Mindat Township; to the south-west by Paletwa township; to the north-west by Mizoram State, India; and to the north by Thantlang and Hakha townships.
+Matupi township is bordered: to the east by the Magwe division; to the south by Mindat Township; to the south-west by Paletwa township; to the north-west by Mizoram State, India; and to the north by Thantlang and Hakha townships.

 Environment

 The whole region is made up of high hills and deep valleys.
 Matupi township measures about 68 mi from north to south, 47 mi from east to west.
 It has an area of about 2316.8 mi2.
 The township sits at 3560 ft above sea level.
 The highest mountain located in the township is Awtaraw Mountain, which is 9,009 feet tall, and the second highest is Lukil Mountain, standing at 8,408 feet, followed by Mount Kaisitlang, which is also in the region.

 Most rivers and streams in the township are fed by water from the hills and mountain ranges.
 The major rivers within the township are the Bunglong (Lemro) and Bawinu Rivers.
 The rivers contain rapids and whitewater, thus are not suitable for navigation.
 Only small boats and canoes can travel in certain sections, mainly downstream.
 The main streams are Pengsawng, Kadi, Leatsa, Tilak, Tisi and Vawmpu Streams.
 Bungtla Waterfall is located in Matupi township.
 Awisi Lake is located near Rhueng village.